 Secondary History Education

-Students studying to become a high school educator choose an area of concentration and are able to teach grades 9-12.
-Students complete core course work required by all teacher education majors and required content area course work.
+The School of Education offers a Bachelor in Secondary History Education for students preparing to teach high school history grades 9-12.
+Students will complete core course work required by all teacher education majors and required content area course work.

 Program Learning Outcomes